 LEONA CHIN’S BIOGRAPHY

-Don’t let her gentle demeanour fool you.
-Leona Chin is the ultimate girl-next-door spiced with spunk, speed and thrill.
-Having mastered what is predominantly considered a man’s turf and sport, Leona brazenly breaks down stereotypes by pushing the boundaries of women’s strength, limit and endurance.
+Don’t let her gentle demeanor fool you.
+Leona Chin is the ultimate girl-next-door spiced with spunk, speed, and thrill.
+Having mastered what is predominantly considered a man’s turf and sport, Leona brazenly breaks down stereotypes by pushing the boundaries of women’s strength, limit, and endurance.

 Ever since middle school, I was a nerdy girl and I was already hooked on cars.

 My friends are cars enthusiasts and I will go out with them to play electronic racing games.
 When I got my first car since it was a rear-wheel-drive, I decided to install some auto parts for my car, and I learned a lot about cars.
 I often go to watch the drifting performances and watch them drive in the car park or go-kart tracks.
 One day, a friend took me and fit a helmet on my head, and put me in the passenger seat of a drifting car.
 At that time, I felt the feeling of drifting for the first time.
 Really interesting.
 It changed my life.
 I met a drifting coach.
 He taught me the basic way of drifting.
 I started to participate in drifting competitions in various regions.
 I am also very grateful to the partners who sponsored me.

 One day a friend informed me that there was a full female race team looking for new female drivers.
 I registered and entered the team.
 I am the fastest driver on the team.
 I have joined many training courses and public relations training classes to race in the Malaysian 12-hour Endurance Race.
 Our Female team ranked second in qualifying.
 After 12 hours, our team ranked sixth in the race.
 I didn’t participate before.
 After my qualifying results, I was very surprised because I didn’t expect that I got a good lap time.
 As there were 77 cars on the track, It was crazy and I was very nervous.
 It was a great experience after that and I learned a lot.